 Location: Bradley University, Baker Hall

-Since 1983, the Bradley University Institute for Gifted and Talented Youth and its predecessor, the Peoria County Foreign Language Immersion Program, have offered summer educational program opportunities for Central Illinois youth.
-The Institute's summer program, World of Wonder (WOW), features a broad array of one-week courses, which enables first through eighth grade students to explore and expand their interests and abilities in a university environment.
+Since 1983, the Bradley University Institute for Gifted and Talented Youth and its predecessor, the Peoria County Foreign Language Immersion Program, has offered summer educational opportunities for Central Illinois youth.
+The Institute's summer program, World of Wonder (WOW), features a broad array of one-week classes which enables first through eighth grade students to explore and expand their interests and abilities in a university environment.
 Now in its 33rd year, World of Wonder remains a high quality, thriving program for area youth.

-All children entering 1st, 2nd, and 3rd grade in the fall of 2014 are eligible for World of Wonder.
-We will determine students' eligibility for the 4th-8th grade program based on objective measures and professional judgment.
-The selection procedure is intended to be inclusive, not exclusive, and the guidelines listed on the eligibility form (found on the World of Wonder Website) have been established as an aid for parents and teachers in deciding if students should apply.
+All children entering 1st, 2nd, and 3rd grade in the fall of 2016 are eligible for World of Wonder.
+The selection procedure is intended to be inclusive, not exclusive, and the guidelines have been established as an aid for parents and teachers in deciding if students should apply.

-In determining eligibility, Institute personnel consider these questions: "Will this student benefit from the classes offered?" and "Is this student described by the following definition of gifted and talented children?"
+In determining eligibility, WOW staff consider these questions: "Will this student benefit from the classes offered?" and "Is this student described by the following definition of gifted and talented children?"

 Gifted and talented children are those children whose mental development is accelerated beyond the average or who have demonstrated a specific aptitude or talent.
 They have demonstrated exceptional ability in academic subjects, high level thought processes, divergent thinking, or creativity.
 Children who are gifted or talented may display some or all of the following traits: learn easily, show initiative, enjoy learning, work independently, offer unusual insights, develop many interests, communicate effectively, or solve problems creatively.

-Scholarships are available for families to assist with tuition payments.
-Scholarship assistance is available only to families who qualify for Free or Reduced Lunch.
-For a scholarship application, click here or call (309) 677-2374.
+Scholarships are available to assist with tuition for families who qualify for free or reduced price school meals.
+For a scholarship application, click here, or call (309) 677-2374.
 Due to limited resources, we may not be able to grant a scholarship to every child.